 Fast action to phase down all four SLCPs "would cut the cumulative warming since 2005 by 50% at 2050 and by 60% at 2100....
-Based on our high HFC growth scenarios, the contribution to the avoided warming at 2100 due to HFC emission control is about 40% of that due to $CO_2$ emission control."
+Based on our high HFC growth scenarios, the contribution to the avoided warming at 2100 due to HFC emission control is about 40% of that due to CO, emission control."

 Reducing HFCs and the other SLCPs can significantly reduce future climate impacts, including slowing sea-level rise.
-Recent research led by Professor Veerabhadran Ramanathan at Scripps Institution of Oceanography, University of California, San Diego, calculates that reducing SLCPs can reduce the rate of sea-level rise by almost 20% by 2050 and nearly 25% by 2100; adding immediate and aggressive $CO_2$ mitigation can double the end-of-century reductions.
+Recent research led by Professor Veerabhadran Ramanathan at Scripps Institution of Oceanography, University of California, San Diego, calculates that cutting SLCPs can reduce the rate of sea-level rise by almost 20% by 2050 and nearly 25% by 2100; adding immediate and aggressive $CO_2$ mitigation can double the end-ofcentury reductions.
 Combined SLCP and $CO_2$ mitigation can reduce cumulative sea-level rise by 31% in 2100.
 Individual contributions to avoided sea-level rise by 2100 from different mitigation actions are: 29% from $CO_2$ mitigation and 71% from SLCP mitigation (13% from HFC mitigation, 17% from black carbon mitigation, and 41% from methane mitigation).

-4. Phasing down HFCs will catalyze significant gains in energy efficiency and additional climate benefits from CO2 reductions
+4. Phasing down HFCs will catalyze significant gains in energy efficiency and additional climate benefits from CO, reductions

 In addition to the direct climate benefits from HFC mitigation, a global HFC phasedown will catalyze additional climate benefits through improvements in the energy efficiency of the refrigerators, air conditioners, and other products and equipment that use HFC refrigerants.
+(Complementary measures that encourage consumer choice of energy efficient appliances also would be useful.)
 These efficiency gains will significantly reduce $CO_2$ emissions.
 Depending on the application, generation mix, and fuel type, emissions from generating electricity account for between 70-95% of total climate emissions attributable to products using refrigerants.

 The phase out of CFCs under the Montreal Protocol, which began in the mid-1980s, catalyzed substantial improvements in air conditioning and refrigerant energy efficiency-up to 60% in some subsectors.
 These efficiency improvements were the result of replacing old products and equipment with a new generation of higher efficiency machines.
-When refrigeration and air conditioning manufacturers redesigned their systems to be CFC-free, many took the opportunity to improve the efficiency of their designs.
+When refrigeration and air conditioning manufacturers redesigned their systems to be CFCfree, many took the opportunity to improve the efficiency of their designs.
 For example, the U.S. EPA estimated that CFC-free chillers were up to 50% more energy efficient in the U.S. and the Global Environment Facility estimated the chillers were over 30% more efficient in India than the CFC-based machines they replaced.

 Similar energy efficiency improvements are expected with an HFC phasedown.
-Recent demonstration projects done by the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC) to Reduce Short-Lived Climate Pollutants on commercial refrigeration where high-Global Warming Potential (GWP) HFCs were replaced by climate friendly alternatives showed significant energy savings and significant reductions in the carbon footprint of the commercial stores.
-The energy savings in the case studies ranged from 15% up to 30%, and the carbon footprint reductions ranged from 60% to 85%.
+Case studies of recent demonstration projects presented by the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC) calculated energy savings of 15% to 30%, and carbon footprint reductions of 60% to 85% for refrigeration in commercial food stores.

-A number of global companies that are already transitioning away from HFCs report significant gains in energy efficiency.
-For example, the Coca-Cola Company and PepsiCo have both reported energy efficiency gains of up to 47% in their new $CO_2$ and hydrocarbon-based refrigeration equipment over baseline HFC-based models.
+A number of global companies that are already making the transition away from HFCs report significant gains in energy efficiency.
+For example, the Coca-Cola Company and PepsiCo have reported energy efficiency gains of up to 47% in their new CO2 and hydrocarbon-based refrigeration equipment over baseline HFC-based models.
 Global supermarket chains Tesco and Unilever both report a 10% gain from new hydrocarbon-based commercial refrigeration equipment and freezer cabinets over HFC-models.